Milkitic/KeyASIO.Net/README.md

 ## Todo
 - [ ] Allow to ignore the beatmap's hitsound
 - [ ] Allow to ignore sliderends (be able to preserve the reverse sliders)
+- [ ] Support playing storyboard sound (And have switches).
-- [ ] Do not mute if user double tapping or do something others in the OD range
+- [ ] Do not mute if user double tapping or do something others in the OD range (need an OD calculator)
-- [ ] Fully mania support
+- [ ] Fully mania support (per column sounding like the game)
+- [ ] ?
+Improve ortdp performance.
+(Maybe wait Deliay's?)